collabnix/dockerlabs/play-with-docker/dockercompose/multiple-dc/README.md

 By default, Compose reads two files, a docker-compose.yml and an optional docker-compose.override.yml file.
 By convention, the docker-compose.yml contains your base configuration.
 The override file, as its name implies, can contain configuration overrides for existing services or entirely new services.
 If a service is defined in both files, Compose merges the configurations using the rules described in Adding and overriding configuration.

 To use multiple override files, or an override file with a different name, you can use the -f option to specify the list of files.
 Compose merges files in the order they’re specified on the command line.
-See the docker-compose command reference for more information about using -f.

 When you use multiple configuration files, you must make sure all paths in the files are relative to the base Compose file (the first Compose file specified with -f).
 This is required because override files need not be valid Compose files.
 Override files can contain small fragments of configuration.
 Tracking which fragment of a service is relative to which path is difficult and confusing, so to keep paths easier to understand, all paths must be defined relative to the base file.

 ## Example use case